 There’s a silver lining, however, to bidding adieu to your textbooks.
 If you haven’t already, you’ll discover the plethora of high-quality — and free — resources that are available on the internet.
-To name just a few, you can find lesson plans based on short films; you can administer listening test to assess your students’ comprehension skills; you can read English-language-blogs specifically tailored to help learners; and you can can check out a wealth of free classroom activities from LingoHut.
+To name just a few, you can find lesson plans based on short films; you can administer a listening test to assess your students’ comprehension skills; you can read English-language-blogs specifically tailored to help learners, and you can check out a wealth of free classroom activities from LingoHut.
 You’ll have no problem creating interesting, dynamic lessons from material that exists online, and you’ll find inspiration in others’ work.

 Unfortunately, the Internet still isn’t perfect.
 Indeed, dropped Skype calls are the bane of online English teachers, and finding the right technology to conduct your classes will require some time and troubleshooting.
-But once you find the right platform — whether it be whether it be Skype, Zoom, or Google Hangouts — you’ll be able to take advantage of the cool features that this technology has to offer.
+But once you find the right platform — whether it be Skype, Zoom, or Google Hangouts — you’ll be able to take advantage of the cool features that this technology has to offer.

 My favorite tool is screen sharing, which is possible (and free) on all three of the programs mentioned above.
 With this tool, your student can watch what’s happening on your screen in real-time.
-This is especially useful if you’re teaching students who otherwise would be unable to access certain media.
-For example, many learners in China are unable to access certain music videos or movie clips on YouTube, but with screen sharing, you can show them the videos during class.
+It’s especially useful if you’re teaching students who otherwise would be unable to access certain media.
+For example, many learners in China are unable to access specific music videos or movie clips on YouTube, but with screen sharing, you can show them the videos during class.
 If you want to display a clip from Netflix, but your student doesn’t have an account, no problem — just play the video and share your screen, and voilà!